 Another participant, Sandile Sisusa, had a great appreciation for the personal development sessions that were covered during the programme.
 He said: “This was worth it for me, I learnt a lot about personal development which will be instrumental in my business.
 I also got to learn about professional building techniques which were new to me.”

 On 28 March 2019 the incubator showcased the results of the two-week incubation programme.
 At the Better Living Showcase, the public had an opportunity to see structures that are built by the participants based on lessons learnt.
-The event will be attended by Western Cape Human Settlements MEC Bonginkosi Madikizela.
+The event was attended by Western Cape Human Settlements MEC Bonginkosi Madikizela.